Updated April 17, 2025

-Alright, you did it.
-The hard part is over.
+You did it—the hard part is over.
 You wrote your book and have it in your hands.
 You've spent months, possibly even years, writing this book.
-But... have you thought about publishing the audiobook version of it?
+But... have you considered publishing the audiobook version of it?

 Remember when you were in grade school and your teacher explained that there are all types of learners: visual learners, auditory learners, kinesthetic learners, and those that learn from reading and writing?
 Well, congrats on knocking off one of those ways to learn from the list—but what about the people who learn or hear stories best from listening?